-Mired in crises, Lebanese begin voting for new parliament
+Mired in collapse, Lebanese vote for new parliament

 Some 718 candidates on 103 lists are running for seats in the 128-member parliament.
 The vote is held once every four years.
 In 2018, voters gave the powerful Hezbollah and its allies the majority with 71 seats.

 Lebanon has more than 3.5 million eligible voters, many of whom will cast their ballots in its 15 electoral districts.
-Earlier this month, Lebanese living abroad cast their ballots in countries where they live.

 Western-backed mainstream parties are hoping to strip the parliamentary majority from Hezbollah, while many independents are hoping to break through traditional party lists and candidates.